imjihuan/fuego/docs/rst_src/criteria.json.rst

-The interpretation of this criteria file is that the measured value of dbench.Throughput (the result value) must have a value greater than 100.
-Also, at least 1 measure under the 'default.dbench' test must pass, for the the entire test to pass.
+The interpretation of this criteria file is that the measured value of ``dbench.Throughput`` (the result value) must have a value greater than
+100. Also, at least 1 measure under the ``default.dbench`` test must pass, for the the entire test to pass.

 Simple count
 ===================